1042 QRP: Weighing the High Cost of Floating Rate Notes

 Each of the downside risks analyzed above is a possibility, and there is anecdotal evidence of their occurrence during the past 10 years among purchasers of floating rate notes.
 None of these risks is an issue for Seller 2, who invests directly in a passive portfolio of blue-chip US equities.
 Although Seller 2 can borrow against his QRP, it is not assumed that he does so in our example.
 The cost of Seller 2’s QRP portfolio—51 bps, reflected above—is assumed to cover the annual advice fee and transaction costs for the strategy’s implementation; since that advice covers the selection, screening and documentation of the individually purchased securities in the portfolio, an investor would not face an asset management fee like the kind seller 1 pays for his index fund.
 Finally, common equities are perpetual securities and consequently are not subject to call provisions.

 In the side-by-side comparison of the two QRP rollover strategies that we have analyzed, the hypothetical direct equity investment of sale proceeds results in the accumulation of approximately $8.5 million more wealth over an assumed 30 year holding period than a similar investment implemented through a more costly and complex floating rate note monetization approach.
-When additional risks typically associated with conventional floating rate note strategies are considered, the potential under-performance can approach $22 million versus the direct equity investment.
-The impact of high up front costs and ongoing fee drag, as well as sub-optimal attributes specific to floating rate notes as an asset class, make being both a borrower and a lender a pretty bad idea.
+When additional risks typically associated with conventional floating rate note strategies are considered, the potential under-performance can approach $21 million versus the direct equity investment.
+The impact of high costs and ongoing fee drag, as well as sub-optimal attributes specific to floating rate notes as an asset class, make being both a borrower and a lender a pretty bad idea.

 If you are interested in learning more about our 1042 QRP solutions, contact us (ask for Doug) and we will collaborate and build a win-win solution.